NguyenLuongDuyKhanh/CppLessons/AI_Study/README.md

 ## Study 35
 what difference between NUL and nullptr.
 Examine a NULL and nullptr in stack trace, its type and its address

+## Study 36
+What is the best practice to separate source files (.cpp) and header files (.h) in C++.
+Which part of code should live in on which files?
+Any problem if I write the hold implementation in header file?

+## Study 37
+Hhow 'flush' work in c++, what is buffer, how buffer work, how often does flush perform, how to check.

+## Study 38
+What is MinGW, MSVC, LLVM, GNU compiler.

+## Study 39
+Runtime polymorphism and compile time polymorphism in C/C++